Andy61490963/DataLifecycleManager/ARCHITECTURE.md

     TableName            NVARCHAR(128) NOT NULL,
     DateColumn           NVARCHAR(128) NOT NULL,
     PrimaryKeyColumn     NVARCHAR(128) NOT NULL,
-    OnlineRetentionMonths  INT NOT NULL,
+    OnlineRetentionDate    DATE NOT NULL,
-    HistoryRetentionMonths INT NOT NULL,
+    HistoryRetentionDate   DATE NOT NULL,
     BatchSize              INT NOT NULL,
     CsvEnabled             BIT NOT NULL,
     CsvRootFolder          NVARCHAR(512) NOT NULL,